 Doctors give the instruction to conduct an x-ray that the patient requires, and you will carry out that request.
 You will be hard-pressed to find a job as a radiologist if you don’t have an associate degree, but do know that it isn’t a requirement.
 Most states require you to be licensed or certified.

 As a medical x-ray technician, you’ll have specific rules to follow to ensure radiation protection.
 These guidelines protect your patients, yourself, and any surrounding coworkers.

 You’ll cover and shield the part of your patient’s body that is not under examination.
-Lead aprons are significant to stopping radiation to both you and your patient.
+Lead aprons are commonly used to stop radiation from reaching to both you and your patient.

 You can have specialties as well.
 Some of the specialties include mammography, magnetic resonance imaging, and computer tomography.
 Mammograms produce images of the breast with low-dose x-rays.
 Computed tomography (CT or CAT scans) and magnetic resonance imaging (MRI) focus on cross sections of the body and, as a result, produce 2D images that can be turned into 3D images if necessary.